lijiehu95/attention/README.md

 bash run-adversarial_ours.sh
 ```

+# To add bert encoder based on this code, you need to do the following:
+1. Align the bert data tokenize format, which you need to add ``[SEQ]`` in the front and end of the text to match existing code.
+2. Add Bert Dataset loading Module.
+3. Add Bert Encoder Module.

-# Additional Experiments based on the reference paper
+# Run Additional Experiments based on the reference paper

 ## Running Random Seeds Experiments
 ```shell